Pair of Florence Knoll Model 31 armchairs, Kvadrat fabric

 €4500,00

-- Florence Knoll for Knoll International, a pair of “Model 31” armchairs designed in 1954, original edition manufactured in Belgium under license from Knoll in the late 1950s.
+Florence Knoll for Knoll International, pair of “Model 31” armchairs designed in 1954.
+Fully refurbished.

 - H 73 CM X D 66 CM X W 63 CM.